huylys12/huylys12/README.md

 ***
 ### :student: About Me
 - :school: I'm a 3rd year undergraduate in Ho Chi Minh City University of Technology
-- :briefcase: I am a Python Developer from Vietnam
+- :briefcase: I'm a Python Developer and contributing to frontend and backend for building web applications.
 - :bookmark_tabs: I'm currently open for: `Intern` or `Fresher Job Opportunity`.
 This is  [MY PORTFOLIO]()
 - :mag:	In my free time, I always learning new things
 <!-- - :mailbox:How to contact me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url) -->